aiplanethub/introduction-to-python-intermediate/list-comprehensions-and-functional-programming/232-Lambda function.md

 * A lambda function is an anonymous function.
 Now, what is an anonymous function?
 An anonymous function is a function that is defined without any name.
-* For example, we defined a function in the earlier topic which can be called whenever required with a name 'even()', the map function can be called using the name 'map()' while lambda functions cannot be called whenever required.
-We define the lambda function whenever required.
+* For example, we defined a function in the earlier topic that can be called whenever required with a name 'even()', the map function can be called using the name' map()' while lambda functions cannot be called whenever required.
+We define the lambda function whenever needed.
-* The lambda function can take any number of arguments but can have only one expression.
+* The lambda function can take any number of arguments but only has one expression.
 Let's understand through examples.

 ### Syntax

 `lambda arguments: expression`

-For example, we had defined a function to calculate square of the number and used map function to get the list of square of numbers in a list.
+For example, we had defined a function to calculate the square of the number.
+We used the map function to get the list of squares of the numbers in a list.